Menu

 It doesn't come with any replacement screws for the disks.

-These brake rotors earn praise from buyers, who say that they're easy to install.
+These brake rotors earn praise from buyers who say that they're easy to install.

-These brake rotors earn praise from buyers, who say that they're easy to install.
+These brake rotors earn praise from buyers who say that they're easy to install.

 Features a rounded radius for increased strength, as well as multiple alloys for better heat dissipation.
 Reviewers say that the brakes are smooth and fit their vehicle well.
 These rotors provide high quality at a good price point.

-Should fit most vehicles, but not all.
+It should fit most vehicles but not all.

 It has a full Grey Fusion 4.0 coating with advanced rust protection, which allows it to withstand even the harshest weather.
 It facilitates super-smooth braking and optimal cooling and is compatible with a wide range of vehicles.